Incorperating Effective Functional Flows into R2R

 Creating a synthetic flow timeserries

-The plot below shows this synthetic timeserries for the Sacramento River over the 20 year simmulation period.
+The plot below shows this synthetic time series for the Sacramento River over the 20 year simulation period.